Nipissing University's Crown Ward Mentorship Program

 - All first-year students are guaranteed a bedroom in our residences.

-- All Crown Wards, or former Crown Wards, can access supports through the Gen 1: First in the Family, first generation student program, and many other programs and services offered through Student Development and Services.
+- All Crown Wards, or former Crown Wards, can access supports through the many programs and services offered through Student Development and Services.

 Application and Admissions Support